 Buying a CPAP battery without knowing your power draw is like buying a gas can without knowing your tank size.
 Too small and you wake up at 3 AM with no therapy.
-Too big and you overpay for capacity you'll never use.
+Too big and you overpay for capacity you'll never use — or haul extra weight on a trip.

-This guide walks you through the exact math so you buy the right battery the first time.
+This 2026 guide walks you through the exact math, gives you a model-by-model runtime table, and shows which LiFePO4 batteries match each tier — so you buy the right battery the first time.

 Step 1: Find your CPAP's power draw